-Caring for Ornamental Grasses in SeattleSeptember 23, 2009
+Caring for Ornamental Grasses Made Easier!

 Grasses like blood grass are easy to snip at individually to remove.
 Clumps of bunny grass are tight and with a sheet underneath are easy to shear and then pluck out brown old growth.
 Tall grasses like Miscanthus are best bundled tightly with string and then cut a few inches above the ground but below the tie.
 This way the bundle comes away in one bunch.
 Take care, these plants may have sharp edges.

 I tend to comb mine out in mid-summer and again in fall or winter.
-After I comb out all the dead and stringy growth and remove any dead clumps, I then bundle the plant in my hands and trim off the dead ends, which should be around 2″ or so of the very tips.
+And, I’m careful to wear gloves when I work.
+That way the sharp edges don’t slice my fingers.
+After I comb out all the dead and stringy growth and remove any dead clumps, I bundle the plant in my hands.
+And I trim off the dead ends, which should be around 2″ or so of the very tips.
 Its like giving the plant a little bob haircut.

 However, if the plant has been neglected for a long time, the center may begin to rot.
 In these cases, I dig out the plant to divide it and reinvigorate growth.
 So, toss the rot.
 And replant the rest.

 Rushes tend to seek out wet areas.
 And they will readily spread by seed as well as roots.
 So, to keep them in check, I dig up unwanted seedlings while they are young.
 That’s because they can be really difficult to remove later.
 And, in spring, I often cut mature rushes that I want to keep hard.
 That way they won’t spread seeds.
 And they’ll have time to bounce back and look nice and evergreen in winter.

 This just skims the surface of ornamental grass care!